Spinal Surgery Disorders

 - Look for certifications: Find out whether the clinic is certified to meet your requirements.
 Check whether they have a sports certified specialist (SCS) or an orthopaedic clinical specialist (OCS)

 - Do background check: Ask others to get feedback on the clinic.
+If you wish to discuss about any specific problem, you can consult a physiotherapist.

 Paralysis can be concluded as the state when the muscles lose functioning in any part of the body.
 Any kind of disruption in our nerve system can be responsible enough to cause paralysis.
 Our central nervous system and peripheral nervous system communicate and control our senses of movement.
 But interruption in nerve impulses can cause weakness in muscles which leads to muscle paralysis.